Balls must comply with the IFAB Laws of the Game as well as with the UEFA Equipment Regulations.

 For matches and official training sessions during the final tournament, balls are supplied by UEFA.

 The use of two-sided substitution boards (preferably electronic) is compulsory for all matches.
 For each match a minimum of two boards must be provided by the host association.

-If applicable and if decided by UEFA for the final tournament, Goal-line technology (GLT) is used in accordance with the IFAB Laws of the Game and the FIFA Quality Programme for Goal-Line Technology Testing Manual in all matches in the final tournament for the purpose of verifying whether a goal has been scored to support the referee’s decision.
+Goal-line technology (GLT) may be used in accordance with the IFAB Laws of the Game and the FIFA Quality Programme for Goal-Line Technology Testing Manual in the final tournament for the purpose of verifying whether a goal has been scored to support the referee’s decision.
 That decision remains under the sole discretion of the referee and is final.

 A failure of the GLT system may in no way prejudice the decision of the referee.
 If necessary, for example in case of a system failure, matches will take place or continue without the use of GLT.